 Dentures are a removable set of jaws that replace missing teeth.
 They’re a more common option of dental prosthetics for old people who tend to lose a great majority of their teeth.
 And compared to dental implants they are financially friendly option for those missing large amounts of teeth.

 There are two types of dentures: complete and partial.

-1- Complete Dentures
+1- Complete Denture

-Complete dentures are an option to consider if all teeth are missing.
+Complete denture is an option to consider if all teeth are missing.
 And this in itself comes in two different approaches.
 The first approach is the immediate denture.
 These are fitted right away.
 Meaning your doctor places the dentures right after removing the remaining teeth.
 Immediate dentures are generally more of a temporary option until you get your customized conventional dentures.
 After placement, you’ll find that it doesn’t exactly fit your mouth.
 Some changes have to be made until your permanent dentures are ready.

 On the other hand, you have the conventional dentures.
-In this approach your dentist removes the remaining teeth and prepares the mouth before hand.
+In this approach your dentist removes the remaining teeth and prepares the mouth beforehand.
 The next step is to take impressions of your mouth to manufacture a customized denture for your mouth.
-So you’ll have to wait a while before getting your dentures.
+So you’ll have to wait awhile before getting your dentures.

 2- Partial Dentures

-Partial dentures are the option to consider if you have a fair amount of teeth remaining.
+They are the option to consider if you have a fair amount of teeth remaining.
 They’re also suitable if you can’t afford replacement with dental implants.

 Taking an impression of your mouth your dentist will send these measurements to an off-site laboratory.
 They’ll make dentures with artificial teeth but keep the space where your real teeth are empty.
 This way when you wear your partial denture it’ll fit perfectly around your natural teeth.

 Your dentist may make crowns for your real teeth if their aesthetic appearance isn’t ideal.
 But this is optional and depends on what you want.